XPRESSyourself/XPRESSpipe/README.md

 - Reference building
 [![asciicast](https://asciinema.org/a/256340.svg)](https://asciinema.org/a/256340?speed=3)

-- Running XPRESSpipe on data
+- Running XPRESSpipe on sequence data
 [![asciicast](https://asciinema.org/a/256343.svg)](https://asciinema.org/a/256343?speed=3)

-- You can also use the XPRESSpipe command builder and executor for curation or the pipeline by running the following:
+- You can also use the XPRESSpipe command builder and executor for reference curation or running the pipeline by executing the following:
 ```
 $ xpresspipe build
 ```